 3Internal Truss-and-Beam Structure of Alishan Chinese Fir

 The beams and roof of the Monument Chapel are made of Alishan Chinese fir.
 The church was renovated in preparation for its hundredth anniversary, and damaged or decayed items such as beams, plates, columns, and windows were rebuilt or replaced.
 A gallery was added along the sidewalls using steel beams to separate the old and new architectural construction and to diversify the use of the internal space.

 The Liu-Yuan Presbyterian Church is an old Basilica-style Christian church featuring an exterior with both Romanesque and Gothic elements.
 On the walls on the two sides of the facade of the church are arched tripartite windows that provide extra lighting and add richness to the beauty of the church, exemplifying the ingenuity of its design.

 The Monument Chapel and the Central Taiwan Christian History and Culture Exhibition in the chapel are not open to casual visitors.
-However, group reservations of twenty or more are accepted; each tour is approximately thirty minutes long.
+However, group reservations are accepted; each tour is approximately one hour long.
 At 10:30 a.m. on Sunday, the Monument Chapel is open to its church members for the Sunday service.